johnwaz/javascript-practice/README.md

 A compilation including JavaScript coding challenges discovered along the journey of development

+- back-around

+  > Return a string with the last character added to the beginning and end.

 - char-count

   > Count the number of characters in a string.